qiaoen17/tp/docs/UserGuide.md

 ### Adding help tag: `helpstu`

-Adds a help tag to an existing student.
+This feature allows you to add a help tag to an existing student.
 When you notice that a specific student has not been attending tutorials or needs help in general, you can enter this command to indicate that the student needs help.
 You will then have a rough idea who needs more of your attention during tutorials.

 Format: `helpstu INDEX`

-* Adds a help tag to the student at the specified `INDEX`.
-* The `INDEX` refers to the index number shown in the displayed student list.

 Example: